 There is no limit to types of materials and crafting supplies that can be used for card making.
-Card makers often dedicate an entire section of their house as their craft room or crafting space so they can store all their crafting supplies and get their crafting done in one place whenever they need to.
-There are so many different materials on offer for card makers.
-Some basic supplies that the majority of card makers have on hand often include cardstock paper, clear and/or rubber stamps, ink, embellishments, stencils, artist markers, dies, and in recent times, watercoloring tools.
+Card makers often dedicate an entire section of their house as their craft room or crafting space so they can store all their card making supplies and get their crafting done in one place whenever they need to.
+There are so many different materials and cardmaking tools for card makers.
+Some basic supplies that the majority of card makers have on hand often include cardstock, paper, clear acrylic stamps, dye inks or pigment inks, embellishments, stencils, alcohol markers, dies, and in recent times, watercoloring tools.
 However, crafting supplies aren’t limited to these.
 Many other supplies can be added to your handmade cards.
 For example, ribbon, twine, stickers, enamel dots, and patterned paper are but just a few.

 One of the most popular techniques for creating handmade cards is stamping.
 Almost any handmade card you come across will have involved stamping in some way, shape, or form.
 Using stamping techniques for card making can be implemented in a variety of ways.
 For example, card makers may use stamps to add sentiments, to add colorful images, or to add images to color.
 These images can then be colored using different mediums: colored pencils, artist alcohol markers, inks, watercolors to name but a few.
 Here's a simple stamping technique that you can try on your next handmade card project.

 Another popular product to use for card making is the category of dies for paper crafting.
 These, too, come in different forms - coordinating dies, sentiment dies, cover dies and stand-alone dies.
 With crafting dies, card makers are able to quickly and efficiently cut out beautiful designs with a die cutting machine that they can add to their cards.
 This helps avoid the difficult and monotonous experience of fussy cutting, especially when there are lots of tiny details to cut.
 Dies that coordinate with stamps are especially popular, as they allow card makers to easily stamp and cut out images and layer them as they see fit on their cards.